 A surrender fee is asked in these cases.
 Taking an Owner Surrendered dog means a Shelter Dog has to give his or her life.

 If you would like to donate any items to the rescue, such as collapsible wire crates, x-pens, pet beds, fleeces, leashes, harnesses, flea and odor control products these are always gratefully received.
 A tax-deductible receipt can be provided.
-These can be dropped off at Nohl Ranch Veterinary Clinic at 735 E. Lincoln Avenue, Orange, CA 92867.

 Our adoption process works as follows: